-ADHD Medications, such as Ritalin (methylphenidate) are known to cause false positives tests for LSD, amphetamine, and methamphetamine.
+ADHD medications, like Ritalin (methylphenidate), are known to cause false positives tests for LSD, amphetamine, and methamphetamine.

 Several different antidepressant medications have the potential to cause false positives.
-Other antidepressants not included in this list could also lead to false positive screenings.
+Other antidepressants not included in this list could also lead to false positive drug tests.

-- Quetiapine, known as Seroquel, could yield false positives for methadone or opiates.
+- Quetiapine, known as Seroquel, could yield false positives for methadone or opioids

-- Trazodone may also cause a false positive test for amphetamine, LSD, or methamphetamine.
+- Trazodone could lead to false positives for amphetamine, LSD, or methamphetamine

-- Tricyclic antidepressants (TCA), such as Amitril, Norpramin, Zonalon, Prudoxin, or Tofranil, may lead to false positive urine tests for LSD.
+- Tricyclic antidepressants (TCA), like Amitril, Norpramin, Zonalon, Prudoxin, or Tofranil, may lead to false positive urine tests for LSD

-Be sure to speak to a medical professional about these medications when taking a drug test.
+It’s important to speak with a medical professional about these medications prior to taking a drug test.

 Pain or Anti-Inflammatory Medication